surniaulula/wpsso/readme.txt

 		* Book Format
 		* Number of Pages
 		* Book ISBN
+	* Moved addition of some Schema CreativeWork properties to its sub-types (Article, QAPage, Question, Review, and WebPage):
+		* 'dateCreated'
+		* 'datePublished'
+		* 'dateModified'
+		* 'author'
+		* 'contributor'
 * **Bugfixes**
 	* Fixed home page Schema Organization logo detection by Google.
 	* Fixed missing product currency when the default currency is selected in the Document SSO metabox.